JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 Here are some points to help you estimate TeamCity-related traffic:

 * If TeamCity server is not located within the same EC2 region or availability zone that is configured in TeamCity EC2 settings for agents, traffic between the server and agent is subject to usual Amazon EC2 external traffic charges.
-* When estimating traffic, bear in mind that there are lots types of traffic related to TeamCity (see a non\-complete list below).
+* When estimating traffic, bear in mind that there are lots types of traffic related to TeamCity (see a non-complete list below).

 __External connections originated by server:__